Ken Wriedt: Opposition

+State politics

 At the 1982 Tasmanian state election, Wriedt won a seat in the Tasmanian House of Assembly representing Franklin.
 He was Leader of the Opposition from 1982 to 1986.
 At the 1986 state election, Wriedt was unable to defeat the incumbent Liberal government of Robin Gray; Labor actually suffered a small swing.
 He resigned as leader after the election, the first state Labor leader in more than half a century to have never served as Premier of Tasmania.
 He was a minister from 1989 to 1990 in the minority government led by Michael Field.
 In October 1990 he retired from parliament.

-He was the father of a subsequent Tasmanian House of Assembly member, Paula Wriedt.
+Personal life

+In 1959, Wriedt married Helga Burger, a German immigrant.
+They had two daughters, including Paula Wriedt who was also a Tasmanian state MP.

+Wriedt died of Parkinson's disease on 18 October 2010, aged 83, a month after the death of his wife.